monika-austin/web-Sprint-Challenge-User-Interface-and-Git/README.md

 3. What are the 4 areas of the box model?

+The four contents of the box model in order of most inward to most outward: content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: `align-items: center`?

+'align-items: center' works in the cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is beneficial for teams because it allows us to ensure we have a method for communicating changes, updates, and finding bugs within each others code.
+It also allows us to works on seperate areas of one project and merge our work into a cummulative and concise finished product.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.